- 86

 It’s the same winding path you will need to take today to access Cerro Gordo.
 On the drive up, you can enjoy spectacular views of Owens Lake and the Eastern Sierra Nevada mountains.

 As you approach the town, you’ll see the remnants of one of the smelters Belshaw built.
-Unfortunately, the 1871 American Hotel was burnt down in 2020.
-The town’s owner is slowly rebuilding the hotel to current-day standards, including a sprinkler system to prevent fires.
+Unfortunately, the 1871 American Hotel was destroyed in a fire in 2020.
+The town’s owner is slowly rebuilding the hotel to current-day standards, including the installation of a sprinkler system to prevent fires.
+So far, the new foundation and the outer walls of the hotel are complete.
+When the interior is finished, visitors will be able to spend the night in the hotel.

 It’s doubtful any mining town would survive long without a brothel, and Cerro Gordo stays true to tradition.
 She’s not as fine a shape as she once was, but “Lola’s Palace of Pleasure” still stands on its original site a century later.
 If only Lola could speak, the steamy stories she could no doubt tell!